OFay41/checkWritersTechnical/README.md

 ##testing

-Run the executable file to test full array of commands The .expect script runs very slow but it will get there I attepted using a .sh script but .expect is designed for telnet
+Run the executable file on the device you're using to connect to test full array of commands The .expect script runs very slow but it will get there I attepted using a .sh script but .expect is designed for telnet